aapen/aapen/doc/bootload.md

     UPLOAD   \ initiate XMODEM file transfer
     BOOT     \ jump to upload buffer address

-If the UPLOAD fails it will report a length of -1 and BOOT will print an error message.
+If the UPLOAD fails it reports a length of 0 and BOOT will print an error message.